wearedevx/keystone/cli/doc/ks_project.md

 ## ks project

-List project you are in
+Lists projects you are a member of

 ### Synopsis

-List project you are in
+Lists projects you are a member of

 ```
 ks project [flags]